Love Island 2020 music – all the songs featured on the winter series soundtrack

 The place can I get the Love Island soundtrack?

-Love Island’s official playlist of songs featured on this collection is accessible on Spotify.
+Love Island’s official playlist of songs featured on this collection is offered on Spotify.
 In 2018, the soundtrack for the collection was adopted by 48,258 Spotify customers.

 Which artists had been featured on the final collection of Love Island?

-The 2019 collection of Love Island featured a variety of common songs together with Energy by Little Combine, the Jonas Brothers’ single Sucker and Lizzo’s smash hit Juice.
+The 2019 collection of Love Island featured various widespread songs together with Energy by Little Combine, the Jonas Brothers’ single Sucker and Lizzo’s smash hit Juice.

 Love Island continues weeknights and Sundays at 9pm on ITV2.